Adaptive Bayesian Inference of Markov Transition Rates: Results: Adaptive Bayesian Inference Applied to Classic Markov Chain Models

-To assess the adaptive algorithm's performance performance, we compare Algorithm~\ref{alg:two-state_bidirectional} to a fixed-period sampling algorithm, identifying the best period for a given prior.
-To mirror the gamma prior used previously, we chose a bivariate gamma prior with joint distribution function \citep{nadarajah2006}
+To assess the adaptive algorithm's performance performance on a slightly higher-dimensional problem, we considered a two-state Markov chain with two transition rates (schematized in Fig,~\ref{fig:2}\textbf{A}) and compared Algorithm~\ref{alg:two-state_bidirectional} to a fixed-period sampling algorithm, identifying the best period for a given prior.
+To mirror the gamma prior used previously, we chose a bivariate gamma prior with joint distribution function \cite{nadarajah2006}

 where $C$ is given by

 $c=a+b$, and $W$ is the Whittaker function given by